Strong Horse Tea Summary

 Introduction

-“Strong Horse Tea” is a poignant short story by Alice Walker in her collection, “In Love and Trouble: Stories of Black Women.”
+“Strong Horse Tea” is a short story by Alice Walker from her collection “In Love and Trouble: Stories of Black Women.”

 The story provides a heartbreaking glimpse into the life of Rannie, an impoverished African American mother living in the harsh conditions of the rural American South during the early 20th century.